th30ccupi3r/th30ccupi3r/README.md

 > "Your CI/CD pipeline’s sleep paralysis demon"

 Yo!
 I'm **th3_0ccupi3r**  I convert assumptions into exploits.
 The world is brittle; I’m just the inevitable pressure.
-I break whatever I can touch: web apps, mobile apps, desktop binaries, servers, appliances, hardware.
+I break whatever I can touch: web apps, mobile apps, binaries, servers, appliances, hardware.
 If it talks, I make it confess.
 If it won’t talk, I make it talk.
 Chaining low-risk faults into a reliable exploit is my art.
 I laugh at bad security.

 I live for horror movies and heavy riffs (black metal/death metal/extreme metal/metalcore/numetal etc) **\m/**